 Please read the following risk warnings carefully before using the Cryptocurrency Service.

 This document provides you with information about the risks associated with using the Cryptocurrency Service, which allows you to buy or sell interests in cryptocurrency via a Cryptocurrency Exchange.

 The trading of interests in virtual currencies (including the Supported Cryptocurrencies) entails certain risks.
 This document provides you with information about some of these risks, but cannot predict all of the risks which may arise nor can it describe how such risks relate to your personal circumstances.
 If you are in any doubt about whether the Cryptocurrency Service is right for you, you may wish to seek guidance from a professional adviser.

 You should carefully assess whether your financial situation and tolerance for risk is suitable for any form of exposure to cryptocurrencies.

 - The Cryptocurrency Service is unregulated.

-- Since the trading of Supported Currencies is not subject to regulation, the Cryptocurrency Service is not governed by any specific European or UK regulatory framework.
+- Since the trading of Supported Currencies is not currently subject to regulation beyond anti-money laundering requirements, the Cryptocurrency Service is not governed by any specific European or UK regulatory framework.
 This means that, when you use the Cryptocurrency Service, you will not benefit from the protections available to customers receiving regulated e-money/payment services provided by us or one of our affiliate companies.

 - Given the unregulated nature of the Cryptocurrency Service, customers also do not benefit from access to the Financial Services Compensation Scheme (FSCS) nor the Financial Ombudsman Service.